aronium/migration/readme.md

 *SQL Server*

 Executing `bootstrap` command will ask for a server and credentials to use.
 Follow the instructions to define connection parameters like server name, database and user credentials.
+Once you have entered your credentials and server properties, they will be saved in "migration.properties" file, and can be used when required.

-You can also use input parameters to set database connection properties, as follows:
+You can also use input parameters to provide database connection properties without a config file, as follows:
 ```
 -server SERVER_NAME -database DATABASE_NAME -username USERNAME -password PASSWORD
 ```